ChristianSteger/HORAYZON/README.md

 ## Further dependencies
 - Intel&copy; Embree with Intel Threading Building Blocks (TBB) and GLFW.
 Source code and compilation instructions can be found here: https://github.com/embree/embree
-- NetCDF4 C++.
+- NetCDF4 C++ library.
 Source code and compilation instructions can be found here: https://github.com/Unidata/netcdf-cxx4
-- hmm.
-Optional &ndash; only required if remote terrain simplification is needed in case of elevation data with very high (<5 m) resolution.
+- Heightmap meshing utility (hmm).
+Optional &ndash; only required if remote terrain simplification should be applied in case of elevation data with very high (<5 m) resolution.
 Source code and compilation instructions can be found here: https://github.com/fogleman/hmm

 # Installation
 The source code can be compiled in the following way: First, the Cython functions have to be compiled by calling `python setup_cython.py build_ext --build-lib lib/` in the main directory.
 Subsequently, the correct paths to the NetCDF4-C++ and the Embree library have to be set in the file **setup_cpp.py**.
 The C++ code can then be compiled by calling `python setup_cpp.py build_ext --build-lib lib/`.
 Finally, the Python code can be compiled with `python setup_python.py`.
 All libraries are placed in the directory **lib** in the main folder.

-# Required data
+# Input data

 ## Digital elevation model (DEM) data